Koha (custom): Wider usage

-In wider current New Zealand society the term has a broader meaning more closely associated with the English term donation.
+The term has a broader usage more closely associated with the English term donation.
 Participants at an event may be asked for "koha", often in the form of a request for "a gold coin donation" (i.e., $1 or $2).

-In New Zealand English it is becoming more frequent to refer to the small gifts, or more commonly food such as biscuits, desserts or cakes, which are presented when visiting friends or family as koha.
+In New Zealand English, it is becoming more frequent to refer to the small gifts, or more commonly food such as biscuits, desserts or cakes, which are presented when visiting friends or family as koha.
 Such gifts are common custom among New Zealanders, especially in rural areas.
 This custom, if not rooted in Māori custom (tikanga), has been reinforced by it.

 The Koha Open Source library system originated in New Zealand, and takes its name from this custom.

 Koha Shed

 Koha Shed (noun), place of gifts, kindness, sharing and acceptance.
-Place of origin - Whanganui.
+Place of origin – Whanganui.
 Since 2012 a network of "Koha Sheds" have grown up to help alleviate the negative effects of poverty in local communities.
 The first was formed in Whanganui, New Zealand, by Sherron Sunnex and Megan Manuka.
 Koha Sheds make no charge for anything that is taken.
 Free kai (food) is always available for those in need.

+Koha television programme

+From 1980 to 1989 there was a weekly television programme on Television New Zealand called Koha which showed many aspects of Māori culture and history to a wide audience of Māori and non-Māori (pākehā).